 An undeveloped core and imbalanced muscular development can spell trouble for your coordination and balance, so try to incorporate more full body strength exercises into your regimen.
 “Our balance comes from our core,” Austin previously told Well+Good.
 “Your core entails the central part of your body, including your pelvis, lower back, hips, and stomach.
 When we train our core muscles, they help the other muscles work cohesively and in harmony, which leads to better balance and stability.”

 A lack of consistency in balance training can also be the reason why you’re not steadier, Austin says.
-Balance exercises should become a regular part of your workout routine, not something you do once in a blue moon.
+Balance exercises and even full workouts for balance should become a regular part of your workout routine, not something you do once in a blue moon.

 Loading More Posts...